argentlabs/argent-x/Readme.md

 Since this project would not have been possible without [starknet.js](https://github.com/seanjameshan/starknet.js), we would like to say a big thank you to all [starknet.js contributors](https://github.com/0xs34n/starknet.js/graphs/contributors) and [@0xs34n](https://github.com/0xs34n) for starting it.

-One more thank you to the StarkWare Team.
+One more thank you to the StarkWare Team

 ## 👨🏼‍🎨 Authors and license